dayshajones/soco-coffee/README.md

 # SocoCoffee

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/soco_coffee`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Soco Coffee CLI gem!
+This gem is designed to list the top-rated coffee shops in Sonoma County.
+It will then ask the user to pick a coffee shop and it will return more details such as the address and phone number of the shop.
+Exit if you're fully caffeinated!

 ## Installation